 - Fix running toilets: A running toilet can waste more than 5,000 gallons of water per month.
-Try fixing a running or leaking toilet yourself or call a professional.
+Try or call a professional.

 - Fix leaking faucets: Many cities worldwide lose as much as 40% of their drinking water to leaks.
 Even a single slow drip can waste 20 gallons per day.
-Try fixing any faucet leaks yourself or call a plumber.
+Try or call a plumber.

 - Use a dishwasher: Energy-efficient dishwashers, such as those that bear the ENERGY STAR label, require less water than hand-washing.
 If you use a dishwasher, run it only when you have a full load.